mapbox/Hecate/CONTRIBUTING.md

 ./release
 ```

-- Run the `release script` and send the current version increased according to the change you are releasing.
+- Run the release script with the first argument being the new version you intend to release

 ```
 ./release 0.71.1